nguyenmanhtruongdat/age-calculator/README.md

 ## Features

-- Calculate age from birhtday
+- Calculate age from birthday